Hierarchical Path: Seven Years War (Main Page) >> Armies >> French Army >> Talaru Infanterie

 During the Franco-Dutch War (1672-78), the regiment initially took part in the siege of Besançon.
 In 1675 and 1676, it garrisoned Brisach.
 In 1677, it was at the siege and capture of Freiburg.
 In 1678, it fought in the engagement of Seckingen and took part in the storming of Kehl and in the capture of the Castle of Lichtemberg.
 In 1679, it fought in the Battle of Minden.

 In 1689, during the Nine Years' War (1688–97), the regiment joined the Army of Roussillon and took part in the siege of Camprodon and in the capture of Ripoll and San Juan de las Abadezas.
 In 1690, it was sent to Italy where it contributed to the capture of Cahours, fought in the Battle of Staffarda and was present at the siege and capture of Susa.
-In 1691, it took part in the operations against the Waldensians, in the sieges of Villefranche, Montalban, Sant ‘Ospizio, Nice, Veillane and Carmagnola, in the unsuccessful defence of Carmagnola.
+In 1691, it took part in the operations against the Waldensians, in the sieges of Villefranche, Montalban, Sant ‘Ospizio, Nice, Veillane and Carmagnola, and in the unsuccessful defence of Carmagnola.
 In 1692, the regiment was transferred to Catalonia where it participated in the blockade of Roses.
 In 1693, it returned to the Alps where it fought in the Battle of Marsaglia.
 In 1694, it was sent to Roussillon and Catalonia where it took part in the Battle of Torroella, in the storming of Palamos and in the capture of Girona, Ostalrich and Castelfollit.
 In 1695, it relieved the garrisons of Ostalrich and Palamos.
 In 1696, it fought in an engagement near Ostalrich.
 In 1697, it served in the siege of Barcelona.

-By the time of the War of the Spanish Succession, the regiment counted only one battalion but, on 1 February 1701, it was increased to two battalions.
+By the time of the War of the Spanish Succession, the regiment counted only one battalion but, on February 1, 1701, it was increased to two battalions.
 The first battalion was sent to the Rhine.
 In September, it left for Italy.
 In 1702, the first battalion campaigned in Italy where it was at the capture of Luzzara and Borgoforte.
-In 1703, the first battalion was attached to the corps who the Duc de Vendôme in his expedition in Tyrol.
+In 1703, the first battalion was attached to the corps which accompanied the Duc de Vendôme in his expedition in Tyrol.
 The same year, the second battalion took part in the sieges of Alt-Breisach and Landau.
 After the capture of the place, it set off for Italy where it rejoined the first battalion.
-In 1704, the regiment took part in the sieges of Vercelli, Ivrea and Verrua; in 1705, in the sieges of Nice and Chivasso, in the Battle of Cassano; and in 1706, in the unsuccessful siege of Turin, before retreating to France.
-In 1707, the regiment was sent to Spain where it took part in the Battle of Almansa, in the submission of Vinaros and Pampeluna and in the capture of Lérida.
+In 1704, the regiment took part in the sieges of Vercelli, Ivrea and Verrua; in 1705, in the sieges of Nice and Chivasso, and in the Battle of Cassano; and in 1706, in the unsuccessful siege of Turin, before retreating to France.
+In 1707, the regiment was sent to Spain where it took part in the Battle of Almansa, in the submission of Vinaros and Pampeluna and in the capture of Lleida.
 In 1708, it was employed in the siege of Tortosa.
 At the end of 1709, the regiment returned to France where it was redirected to Alsace.
 It then remained in the Lines of the Lauter or in Haguenau until 1713.
 In 1713, it took part in the sieges of Landau and Freiburg.

 In 1714, the second battalion was disbanded.